Charles Martin (Oregon politician): Congressman and Governor

 Martin grew in his vocal opposition to Roosevelt's New Deal, especially to the National Labor Relations Board (NLRB) and the President's labor policy.
 In 1937, the NLRB failed to settle a jurisdictional dispute between the Congress of Industrial Organizations (CIO) and the American Federation of Labor (AFL) that had closed all Portland sawmills.
 Martin stepped in and held his own elections, which led to the reopening of the mills.
 He made himself the enemy of what many saw as corrupt labor leaders, particularly by his appointment of Assistant Attorney General Ralph E. Moody to prosecute many union people accused of arson and assault.

+In 1939, Martin welcomed Harry H. Laughlin's proposal to chloroform the feeble-minded, stating, "The theory is a fine thing in principle.
+Civilization must find some way to best deal with this distressing situation.
+It is one of the problems for the young people of today."
+In 1936, he suggested that the state could save $300,000 in the next two years by putting 900 of the 969 developmentally-disabled patients at the Fairview Training Center in Salem "out of their misery."
+Martin also believed that military action was necessary against Jewish communists and Irish people.

-He was often quoted for his rephrasing of President Roosevelt's famous pronouncement on fear, saying, "We have nothing to fear from the future except our own foolishness and slothfulness."
+Martin showed sympathy for fascism.
+Asked about the possibility of a communist takeover, he dismissed the threat, referencing Nazi Germany and Fascist Italy."There are enough strong men left in the country to handle it properly.
+The Italians organized their black shirts.
+The Germans had their brown shirts and Hitler.
+I don't believe Americans will submit."He was often quoted for his rephrasing of President Roosevelt's famous pronouncement on fear, saying, "We have nothing to fear from the future except our own foolishness and slothfulness."
 His criticism of President Roosevelt, however, cost Martin a bitterly contested bid for the Democratic Party of Oregon's gubernatorial nomination in 1938.